-If this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
+As you might assume, older air conditioners more often have leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only increased due to scarcity.

-Recall that in order to buy R22, you must be an EPA-certified technician.
-So, the normal homeowner is unable to purchase a cylinder themselves.
+Recall that in order to purchase R22, you must be an EPA-certified technician.
+So, the normal homeowner can’t purchase a cylinder themselves.
 Also, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade due to the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
+This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?